raviiii1/spring-boot-db-replication/README.md

 **Routing write and read queries to master and slave db respectively.**

 This project demonstrates how to implement db-replication using mysql and `connector/j`.
+For a complete write-up visit http://bloggersbays.in/blog?id=115a0758-6c42-43cc-92f3-d5d733e7b2c5

 **Pros** :
 1. Minimal code chnages required.